-All of the proposed temporary events will be undertaken in accordance with tree protection measures set out in the Lambeth Tree Strategy (2012).
+The proposed temporary events will be undertaken in accordance with tree protection measures set out in the Lambeth Tree Strategy (2012).

-In line with Article 12 of The Greater London Parks and Open Spaces Order 1967 each event site will cover substantially less than 10% of the total area of the common at any given time, which is the maximum permitted to be fenced off for the provision of listening to or viewing an entertainment.
+In line with Article 12 of The Greater London Parks and Open Spaces Order 1967, substantially less than 10% of the total area of the common will be fenced off for events at any given time, 10% being the maximum permitted to be fenced off for the provision of listening to or viewing an entertainment.

-In part, this application seeks common land consent for temporary events in 2023 on Clapham Common that were previously permitted by common land consent Ref: COM/3293941 for events that took place in 2022.
-The Planning Inspector was satisfied that the approved 2022 temporary events would not disproportionately negatively impact on the interests of those occupying or having rights over the land.
+In part, this application seeks common land consent for temporary events in 2024 on Clapham Common that were previously permitted by common land consent Ref: COM/3293941 and COM/3312124 for events that took place in 2022 and 2023.
+The Planning Inspector was satisfied that the approved 2022 and 2023 temporary events would not disproportionately negatively impact on the interests of those occupying or having rights over the land.